ChanSunny/DataCleaning/README.md

 # DataCleaning
-Data cleaning practice with large data
+Data cleaning practice with large data in Microsoft Excel and Microsoft SQL.